 I also maintain a professional session musician pool for private events.
 If you need a band with a wide, multi-genre repertoire for your private or corporate events, please don’t hesitate to get in touch.
-I swear on my grandmother’s grave, you will not be disappointed.
+I swear on the ashes of my ancestors, you will not be disappointed.

-I spend most of my time focusing on what pays the bills, so illustrating is mostly an on and off thing that I hope will be more “on” for me in the future.
+Creative executions like illustration and painting are an on and off thing that I hope will be more “on” for me someday.
 I don’t have an educational background in painting or illustration; however, my late grandparents were painters, so I grew up with the tools just lying around waiting for someone to get experimenting.

-I don’t consider myself a professional artist at all, and I likely will never call myself one even if I somehow stumble into a role that calls for me to prioritise art over everything else.
-While I have accepted commissions in the past and will likely still do so in the future, I mostly pick up a pencil or brush for myself.
+While I personally don’t consider myself a professional artist (and likely will never call myself one even if I stumble into a role that calls for me to prioritise art over everything else), I have accepted commissions in the past and will likely still do so in the future.

 You can find some of my work on my Instagram.

 I’ve always enjoyed clicking away, finding satisfaction in freezing time.
-I’m constantly drawn to fuzzy critters (who isn’t?) and those split-second moments in between expressions (not always successful at capturing these, but I do try).
+I’m constantly drawn to fuzzy critters (who isn’t?), structures, liminal spaces, and those split-second moments in between expressions (not always successful at capturing these, but I do try).

-Nowadays, people occasionally indulge me by tossing their cameras my way so I can shoot freely at gigs or during weekend hangs; as a result, I have an entire drive filled with cool memories and I think that’s pretty frickin’ awesome.
+Pre-pandemic, people occasionally indulged me by tossing their cameras my way so I could shoot freely at gigs or during weekend hangs; as a result, I have an entire drive filled with cool memories and I think that’s pretty awesome.